 Last Name: First Name: Middle Name:

 Date of Birth: Email:

-House Phone: Cell Phone:
+House Phone: Cell F Phone:

-Permanent Address

-Street Address:
+Permanent Address Street Address:

-City: State: Zip Code:
+St

-Current Address (Leave B. Street Address: ŕ
+Current Address (Leave Street Address: Blank if Same as Above)

-Zip Code:
+City: St ate: Zip Code:

 Emergency Contacts

 First Contact Name:

-Phone: Rela Relationship:
+Phone: Relati onship:

-Second Contact Name:
+Second Contact Name: :

 Current Education Information Current University or College: Declared Major/Minor: Expected Graduation Date:Number of Hours Completed: Overall GPA:Latest Semester/Quarter GPA: Short Answer Questions (Limit Answers to 4 to 5 Sentences) How do you hope to benefit from the NMSHSA Internship?
 How do you see this internship support your educational /professional goals and aspirations?
-Mhat qualities and averagionase make you the ideal accedidate for this internal in 2 What qualities and experiences make you the ideal candidate for this internship?
+What qualities and experiences make you the ideal candidate for this internship?

 What accomplishment are you the most proud of and why?
-Describe the most difficult challenge you faced and how you overcame it.
+Describe the most difficult challenge you food and how you evereme it Describe the most difficult challenge you faced and how you overcame it.
 What do you think is the most crucial element to success?
-Please discuss what one of these statements mean to you (just select one): As a potential Latino(a) leader, I believe it is important to pay it forward.
+Please discuss what one of these statements mean to you (just select one): 1.
+As a potential Latino(a) leader, I believe it is important to pay it forward.
 2. What does a CAN-DO Attitude mean to me?